gun88/fitnesse-bootstrap-4/README.md

 ## Build
 The fitnesse-bootstrap-4 build can be executed via Gradle and Maven.
 Gradle and Maven wrappers are distributed with code.

+Produced build will be a jar named `fitensse-bootstrap-4-1.0.0.jar`, available under `target` directory for both Maven and Gradle mode.

+*Note: version number in jar name may changes*

 ### Gradle
 Execute `gradle build` (or `gradlew build` for Gradle wrapper)
 ### Maven